Johnson focuses on inflation battle as Cabinet face PM lockdown photo questions

 None of the senior ministers, including Foreign Secretary Liz Truss and Deputy Prime Minister Dominic Raab, responded while heading for the famous black door.

-Mr Johnson did not receive a fixed penalty notice from the Metropolitan Police, which concluded its investigation into lockdown parties in No 10 last week, for the date in question, with the picture – published by ITV – showing there were at least eight other people in the room at a time when people were banned from social mixing.
+Mr Johnson did not receive a fixed penalty notice from the Metropolitan Police, who concluded their investigation into lockdown parties in No 10 last week, for the date in question, with the picture – published by ITV – showing there were at least eight other people in the room at a time when people were banned from social mixing.

 The Prime Minister did not address the photo but instead opened the Cabinet meeting by heralding the current low rate of unemployment and discussing the UK Government’s plan for pushing down inflation, which has soared to 9% in April, its highest level for 40 years.

-The Prime Minister, speaking to ministers in the Cabinet room on Tuesday, said unemployment stood at 3.7% and was at its lowest since 1974, even joking at how it had never been lower in Chancellor Rishi Sunak’s lifetime.
+Mr Johnson, speaking to ministers in the Cabinet Room on Tuesday, said unemployment stands at 3.7% and is at its lowest since 1974, even joking that it had never been lower in Chancellor Rishi Sunak’s lifetime.

 He said the “sensible, responsible steps” taken by his administration during the coronavirus pandemic has helped put the economy in a “very strong position” but highlighted how a skills shortage is contributing to inflation.